Unable to Sign in to WordPress?

 Update Email Address, Create or Delete a user

-As an alternative to resetting the password, you can update a user’s email address, so they can receive a password reset email.
-You can even create a new Admin user.
+Instead of changing the password, you have the option to change a user’s email address, allowing them to get a password reset email.
+Additionally, it is possible to create a new Admin user.

 1. Change an email address for another WordPress user